 As you have probably discovered, trauma isn’t just stored in our memories, it’s stored in the body.
 This is why trying to logic yourself out of it or talking about it often doesn’t help you get “unstuck”.
 Trauma energy needs to be processed through an embodied approach – engaging and healing all parts: the physical, emotional, and thinking self.
-I utilize relational and somatic approaches developed specifically to work with releasing and reorganizing stored survival responses; NARM, Somatic Experiencing, IPNB, and EMDR.
+I utilize approaches developed specifically to work with releasing and reorganizing deep rooted trauma; NARM, Somatic Experiencing, IPNB, and EMDR.
 They create pathways to restore your body’s inherent capacity to recover and heal.
-You’ll find movement as you begin to track how your body harbors and regulates stress, explore your survival strategies, and form new pathways towards finding agency.
+You’ll find movement as you begin to track how your body harbors and regulates stress, explore your survival strategies, and form new pathways towards release and ease.

 Too Much, Too Soon, Too Fast

-All of us will experience traumatic events throughout our life but not every traumatic event becomes stored trauma.
-PTSD can result from any incident where you perceived that you or someone else was in danger, and your ability to protect or escape was limited or unavailable.
+All of us will experience traumatic events throughout our life, not every traumatic event becomes stored trauma.
+So why do some people get traumatized?
+PTSD can result from any incident where you perceived that you or someone else was in danger, AND your ability to protect or escape was limited or unavailable.
 Often these events are sudden and you had little or no power or influence.
 Dual impulses, such as running to save oneself and wanting to stay or fight to help another can result in trauma.

 You are not holding on to your past.
 Your past is holding on to you.